Social Distance: Why Can’t I Get Tested?

 Katherine Wells: Is this publicly accessible?

-Alexis Madrigal: Yes, it’s publicly accessible on COVIDtracking.com.
+Madrigal: Yes, it’s publicly accessible on COVIDtracking.com.
 And the Twitter feed is @COVID19tracking.
 We started it on Saturday.
-And it has like 90,000 followers now.
+And it has, like, 90,000 followers now.

 I feel like what this project has become is an accountability project, where every volunteer hour logged, every cell that we fill out, every time we publish, it’s just a reminder that we’re not getting the information we need and it’s not actually really the fault of our public-health infrastructure.
 It’s the larger forces around them.
 And if we can align those larger forces with their needs, then we should do that.

-Alexis Madrigal: Testing is scaling up.
+Madrigal: Testing is scaling up.
 We’re testing more people.
-We’re not sure how much we’re scaling up because we’re still missing a lot of data.
+We’re not sure how much we’re scaling up, because we’re still missing a lot of data.
 And of course, there are a lot of cases.
 A lot, a lot of cases.

 Trevor Bedford is a scientist who has been my guiding light through this whole ordeal.
 Just yesterday or the day before, he basically laid out, Okay, this is how we get back to normalcy.
 And the answer is basically spinning up this kind of testing as fast we can, getting the antibody tests rolling.
 And then as soon as we start to get those antibody tests rolling, getting people who have immunity back to restart the economy.

-Alexis Madrigal: I don’t want to overestimate the impact that we're having.
-You know, we’re just like this tiny little ship that’s rowing along with a bunch of volunteers.
+Madrigal: I don’t want to overestimate the impact that we’re having.
+We’re just, like, this tiny little ship that’s rowing along with a bunch of volunteers.
 But I do think we’re having an impact, at least at some level.
 I just know that we’re pushing as hard as we can and hoping that we hit the right lever accidentally and we make this situation better.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.